Cam10001110101/mcp-server-outlook-email/README.md

   - `EMBEDDING_MODEL`: Model to use for embeddings
   - `LLM_MODEL`: Model to use for LLM operations
   - `COLLECTION_NAME`: Name of the MongoDB collection to use (required)
+  - `PROCESS_DELETED_ITEMS`: Whether to process emails from the Deleted Items folder (optional, default: "false")
 - `disabled`: Whether the server is disabled (should be false)
 - `alwaysAllow`: Array of tools that don't require user confirmation
 - `autoApprove`: Array of tools that can be auto-approved